kyma-incubator/examples/personservice/README.md

 ## Deploy the application

-### Environment Setup
+### Namespace Setup

-An Environment is a custom Kyma security and organizational unit based on the concept of Kubernetes Namespaces.
-Kyma Environments allow you to divide the cluster into smaller units to use for different purposes, such as development and testing.
-Learn more from official documentation about [Environments](https://kyma-project.io/docs/latest/root/kyma#details-environments)
+An Namespace is a custom Kyma security and organizational unit based on the concept of Kubernetes Namespaces.
+Kyma Namespaces allow you to divide the cluster into smaller units to use for different purposes, such as development and testing.
+Learn more from official documentation about [Namespaces](https://kyma-project.io/docs/latest/root/kyma/#details-namespaces).

-To setup the environment for this showcase call this command from the project root:
+To setup the namespace for this showcase call this command from the project root:

-`kubectl apply -f environment.yaml`
+`kubectl apply -f namespace.yaml`

-Now, once you call `kubectl get namespaces -l=env=true` among other environments you will see the one you just created.
+Now, once you call `kubectl get namespaces -l=env=true` among other namespaces you will see the one you just created.

 Issue the following commands to delete default resource constraints and re-create them a little more relaxed:

 `kubectl delete -n personservice LimitRange kyma-default`
 `kubectl delete -n personservice ResourceQuota kyma-default`
-`kubectl apply -f environment-resources.yaml -n personservice`
+`kubectl apply -f namespace-resources.yaml -n personservice`

 This was to ensure we don't hit ceilings in terms of memory usage (However, on Minikube/Local installation this might be challenging).
 For more details read [Configure Default Memory Requests and Limits for a Namespace](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/memory-default-namespace/)